The Greek that is translated in English as “eternal life” is translated in various ways:

-- Pamona: “to turn away from, unlearn something”
+- Pamona: “turn away from, unlearn something”

-- Luvale: “to return”
+- Luvale: “return”

-- Balinese: “to put in a new behavior” (compare “repentance“: “to put on a new mind”)
+- Balinese: “put on a new behavior” (compare “repentance“: “to put on a new mind”)

-- Tzeltal: “to cause one’s heart to return to God” (compare “repentance”: “to cause one’s heart to return because of one’s sin”)
+- Tzeltal: “cause one’s heart to return to God” (compare “repentance”: “to cause one’s heart to return because of one’s sin”)

-- Pedi: “to retrace one’s step” (compare “repentance”: “to become untwisted”)
+- Pedi: “retrace one’s step” (compare “repentance”: “to become untwisted”)

-- Uab Meto: “to return” (compare “repentance”: “to turn the heart upside down”)
+- Uab Meto: “return” (compare “repentance”: “to turn the heart upside down”)

-- Northwestern Dinka: “to turn oneself” (compare “repentance”: “to turn the heart”) (source for this and all above: Bratcher / Nida)
+- Northwestern Dinka: “turn oneself” (compare “repentance”: “to turn the heart”) (source for this and all above: Bratcher / Nida)

-- Central Mazahua: “changing the heart” (compare “repentance”: “turning back the heart”) (source: Nida 1952, p.
+- Central Mazahua: “change the heart” (compare “repentance”: “turn back the heart”) (source: Nida 1952, p.
 40)

-- Western Kanjobal: “to molt” (like a butterfly) (source: Nida 1952, p.
+- Western Kanjobal: “molt” (like a butterfly) (source: Nida 1952, p.
 136)